babasaraki/iandow.github.io/_posts/2017-10-24-Forest_Fires.md

 My goal is to predict where forest fires are prone to occur by partitioning the locations of past burns into clusters whose centroids can be used to optimally place heavy fire fighting equipment as near as possible to where fires are likely to occur.
 The K-Means clustering algorithm is perfectly suited for this purpose.

 The United States Forest Service provides datasets that describe forest fires that have occurred in Canada and the United States since year 2000.
 That data can be downloaded from [https://fsapps.nwcg.gov/gisdata.php](https://fsapps.nwcg.gov/gisdata.php).
 For my purposes, this dataset is provided in an inconvenient [shapefile](http://doc.arcgis.com/en/arcgis-online/reference/shapefiles.htm) format.
 It needs to be transformed to CSV in order to be easily usable by Spark.
-Also, the records after 2008 have a different schema than prior years, so after converting the shapefiles to CSV they'll need to ingested into Spark using seperate user-defined schemas.
+Also, the records after 2008 have a different schema than prior years, so after converting the shapefiles to CSV they'll need to ingested into Spark using separate user-defined schemas.
 By the way, this complexity is typical.
 Raw data is hardly ever suitable for machine learning without cleansing.
 The process of cleaning and unifying messy data sets is called "data wrangling" and it frequently comprises the bulk of the effort involved in real world machine learning.

-# Data Wrangling in Apache Zeppelin
+# Apache Zeppelin

 <img src="http://iandow.github.io/img/zeppelin_logo.png" width="33%" align="right">

-The data engineering that preceeds machine learning typically involves writting expressions in R, SQL, Scala, and/or Python which join and transform sampled datasets.
+The data wrangling that precedes machine learning typically involves writing expressions in R, SQL, Scala, and/or Python which join and transform sampled datasets.
 Often, getting these expressions right involves a lot of trial and error.
 Ideally you want to test those expressions without the burden of compiling and running a full program.
 Data scientists have embraced web based notebooks, such as Apache Zeppelin, for this purpose because they allow you to interactively transform datasets and know right away if what you're trying to do will work properly.

-My Zeppelin notebook contains a combination of bash, python, scala, and angular code.
+The Zeppelin notebook I wrote for this study contains a combination of Bash, Python, Scala, and Angular code.

 Here's the bash code I use to download the dataset: